-Hogwarts Legacy companions keep you company as you study your classes in the famous school, sit by your side as you grab a drink in Hogsmeade, and fight with you when taking on the dark wizards and terrifying evil of the wizarding world.
+Hogwarts Legacy companions keep you company as you study your classes in the famous school.
+They sit by your side as you grab a drink in Hogsmeade and fight with you when taking on the dark wizards and terrifying evil of the wizarding world.
 Your companions aren’t defined by your house either, as you make friends with each of these characters for their individual story development.

-Hogwarts Legacy has an astounding amount of content.
-The huge, open-world Hogwarts Legacy map looks absolutely gorgeous, and the attention to detail that has gone into designing the world can be seen from the landscapes to the common rooms and classrooms.
+Hogwarts Legacy has an astounding amount of stuff to do.
+The huge, open-world Hogwarts Legacy map looks gorgeous, and the attention to detail that has gone into designing the world can be seen from the landscapes to the common rooms and classrooms.
 There are loads of Hogwarts Legacy characters to get to know as well, and that’s where the Hogwarts Legacy companions come in, as four fellow students are particularly crucial to your time in the RPG game.

 Who are your Hogwarts Legacy companions?

 There are four Hogwarts Legacy companions in total.
 These companions are all part of the Hogwarts Legacy cast and story, rather than having to choose to befriend just those from your Hogwarts Legacy house.
 So, while Harry, Ron, and Hermione might have all been Gryffindor students, you can expand your friendship group to all four houses, making the most of each of their unique and beneficial traits – even if that does mean you’ll be competing for the Hogwarts Legacy house cup.
 There also aren’t any Hogwarts Legacy romance options, which is probably for the best.

 Natsai Onai is your Gryffindor companion and – naturally – is strong, courageous, and determined.
 She is on a revenge arc, seeking justice for just about anything she can, and so will be the first to go up against the bad guys.